How to dye fibre & yarn with acid dyes

 When dyeing small quantities of fibre it is often difficult to weigh the dye powder accurately...

 One way to overcome this is to make what is known as a stock solution and then add measures of this to the dye bath as required.
-You can re-make stock solutions accurately time and time again plus they can be stored for later use.
+You can re-make stock solutions accurately time and time again plus they can be stored i an airtight jar for later use.
 You could also vary the strength of your stock 2%, 3% etc and work with that to create stronger or weaker shades.
+You'll find it much easier to measure out from a stock solution than to weigh tiny weights of dye powder.

 Here are some examples of stock solutions